Lucy Winchester (secretary)

-Lucy Alexander Winchester (born January 11, 1937) is a Kentucky socialite and farmer who served as the 14th White House Social Secretary during the entirety of the Presidency of Richard Nixon and First Lady Pat Nixon.
+Lucy Moulthrop Winchester (née Alexander; January 11, 1937 – September 4, 2025) was an American socialite and farmer who served as the 14th White House Social Secretary during the entirety of the Presidency of Richard Nixon and First Lady Pat Nixon.

 Early life and career

-Winchester was born in Lexington, Kentucky as Lucy Moulthrop Alexander.
+Lucy Moulthrop Alexander was born in Lexington, Kentucky on January 11, 1937.
 She attended Sweet Briar College and Finch College, and earned a bachelor's degree from the University of Kentucky.
-She worked as a clerk and typist in a variety of roles, including the Leo Burnett Company in New York City and a clerk and guide at the United States Mission to the United Nations.
+Winchester worked as a clerk and typist in a variety of roles, including the Leo Burnett Company in New York City and a clerk and guide at the United States Mission to the United Nations.

 During Winchester's first marriage, she was a housewife and owner and manager of a family farm.
 In 1968, she was a volunteer for the Nixon-Agnew ticket.